lbrucher/node-sqldb-pg/README.md

-# Postgres driver for the node-sqldb library
+# Postgres driver for the use-db library

-Postgres driver for the `node-sqldb` library.
+Postgres driver for the `use-db` library.